 If you’re interested, here’s my free series on food photography tips: Part 1, Part 2, and Part 3.
 (Also, check out this ebook where I learned a lot of great food photo stuff!)

 - 2 medium zucchini, shredded (about 5 cups)

 - ¼ cup coconut flour

 - ¼ tsp cayenne pepper, optional

 - Shred the zucchini using a box grater or a food processor fitted with a shredding blade.
 Put the shredded zucchini in a large bowl.
 Sprinkle with the salt and toss well.
 Walk away for 10 minutes.

-- Now it’s time to squeeze all the moisture out of the zucchini (nobody likes soggy fritters).
-Note: if you’re really salt sensitive, you may want to rinse the zucchini with water, then squeeze it out.
+- Now it’s time to squeeze all the moisture out of the zucchini because nobody likes soggy fritters.
+Note: If you’re really salt sensitive, you may want to rinse the zucchini with water, then squeeze it out.
 Scoop up a generous handful of the zucchini and squeeze the living daylights out of them into a sink or bowl.
 You want them dry.
 Place in a different bowl.

-- Add the coconut flour, egg, peppers, and baking soda.
+- Add the coconut flour, egg and pepper.
 Stir to combine.